ghalrym/DevTools/README.md

 - Connect to PostgreSQL databases and browse tables
 - Execute ad-hoc SQL queries with formatted results
 - Save multiple database connection profiles and choose a default in Settings
-- Toggle between a rich Query Editor and a Table Viewer for quick previews

 ## Installation